 Wind-Blox Business Practices

-Wind-Blox claims to have received the 'Most Effective Wind Noise Reduction' award.
+Wind~Blox claims to have received the 'Most Effective Wind Noise Reduction' award.

 While this claim sounds impressive, there is no such award.

 Fake Twitter Followers

-Friends / Family Reviews
+Family / Employee Reviews

 "Works great, not 'furry' and easy to install.
 Terrific, look high tech (not furry).
 Work fine.
 Don't have to remove straps." - Ted Finch (VP of Marketing)

-"Amazing how much more I hear while biking.
+"Amazing how much more I can hear while biking.
 Wind-Blox work amazingly well!
 I'm stunned at what a difference it makes to ride using this product.
 I can hear SO much more." - Fajen (relative)

 Paid Product 'Endorsements'

-<= Original W-B advertisement
+Original W~B advertisement

 According to the HH Foundation, the claimed 'endorsement' was actually a paid advertisement.